 You’ll definitely work up a sweat on this hike – it can get quite steep at times!
 Pack lots of water and snacks, and take a break whenever you feel like it.

 Planning a winter day trip from Seattle?
 Continue east on Highway 2 to go skiing at Stevens Pass after your hike!

-For lots of hikes near Seattle, head over to Snoqualmie Pass for an abundance of choices!
-For an easy hike, take the short Gold Creek Pond Loop with the whole family.
+If you are seeking hiking day trips from Seattle, head over to Snoqualmie Pass for an abundance of choices!
+For an easy trail, take the short Gold Creek Pond Loop with the whole family.
 For a moderate trail, take on Rattlesnake Ledge or Snow Lake.
-For a challenge, try Mount St or Mailbox Peak for a sweat!
+Looking for a challenge?
+Try Mount St or Mailbox Peak for a sweat!

 Looking for a way to volunteer your time?
 The Pacific Crest Trail Association frequently posts work parties all along the trail, and lots of them meet in Snoqualmie Pass.